WiperDogLabo/MongoDBMonitoring/Others/README.md

-- Please, config job params file and default.params as file attachment.
+- Please, create job params and default.params as file attachment.